mikkeljuhl/Sia/doc/File Contract Negotiation.md

 All communications attempt to support slow connections and Tor connections.
-Any connection with a throughput below 100kbps may struggle to perform the uploads and downloads, and any connection with a rountrip latency greater than 2 minutes may struggle to complete the protocols.
+Any connection with a throughput below 100kbps may struggle to perform the uploads and downloads, and any connection with a roundtrip latency greater than 2 minutes may struggle to complete the protocols.

 Settings Request